fisadev/fisa-vim-config/README.rst

   * ``tn`` = next tab.
   * ``tp`` = previous tab.
   * ``tm`` = move current tab to the end.
+  * ``tl`` = show a list of current tabs with their inner windows on a side pane.
+You can navigate them!

 * Some vim goodies enabled by default: **incremental search** (moves to the first result while you are typing), **highlighted search results**, and **line numbers**.